yokola95/pytorch-tensorfm/README.md

 The code is running on the following datasets: Avazu, Criteo, and Movielens.

 ## The instructions contain two main steps:
-   - Step1: Data Preprocessing and
+   - Step 1: Data Preprocessing and
    - Step 2: Running the models on the preprocessed data.